PHASE 5 OF 7

 Read Your Judges

 Judges aren't a monolith.
-At a recent hackathon, the same project was pitched three different ways to three different judges — emphasizing the tech for the engineer, the market for the VC, and the UX for the designer.
+One project, pitched three ways to three judges: tech for the engineer, market for the VC, UX for the designer.
 First place.

-Show passion — enthusiasm is contagious.
-Be ready to pivot your story based on judges' reactions in real time.
+Show genuine passion.
+Enthusiasm is contagious.
+Pivot your story to judges' reactions in real time.

 BEYOND